Chew/TARDIS-Docs/docs/modules/generators.md

 # World Generators

-The TARDISChunkGenerator module includes world generators for more than just the TARDIS void worlds ( TARDIS_TimeVortex, TARDIS_Zero_Room).
+The Chunk Generator module includes world generators for more than just the TARDIS void worlds ( TARDIS_TimeVortex, TARDIS_Zero_Room).

 You can use the generators for any world, just specify the `generator` setting in _planets.yml_.

 ## Void

-`TARDISChunkGenerator:void`
+`TARDIS:void`

 An empty world.